-- A domestic student who has not registered for any three consecutive terms (including summer) must submit an Application for Re-Entry [65].
-A student holding educational loans should consult the lender before choosing not to enroll for a fall or spring semester. - International students who plan not to enroll for a spring or fall semester or plan to leave campus are required to meet with staff from International Student and Scholar Services [63].
-International students must submit an Application for Re-Entry [65] after one missed semester (not including summer), and will need to work with the staff from International Student and Scholar Services as well as with their department. - c.
+b.
 Holds.
 Holds can be placed on a student's record for several reasons.
 Most commonly these include departmental deficiencies, immunization requirements, disciplinary reasons, financial encumbrance to the University, lack of academic progress, failure to submit transcripts, or low GPA.
 Holds may prohibit the student from making changes to their registration, from receiving a transcript, or from graduating.
-Holds will appear in the Registration section of a student's UI-Integrate profile [60].
+Holds will appear in the Registration section of a student's UI-Integrate profile.